shenlkm/Roomba-Robot/README.md

 # Roomba-Robot
 A Roomba robot that clean a space following a command sequence

-## Prerequisites
+## Prerequisites.
 This project is write in Java and build by gradle, so you need at least to have them installed

 - [Java 1.8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or higher
 - [gradle 3.4 or higher](https://gradle.org/releases/)

-## Setup
+## Setup.
 Clone or download the project from github

-### Build the project
+### Build the project.
 Once you have the project.
-Open your preferred command line tool make sure locate in the root folder of the project.
+Open your preferred command line tool and make sure you're located in the root folder of the project.
 Then write: `gradle build` and press enter.
 After finish, you should see a `BUILD SUCCESSFUL` message on the terminal.
 When build finish the artifact and the coverage report are created.